 The Mid-Chatham Strait management area was closed for the 2020 season and re-opened for the 2021 season at a GHL of 7,500 lbs.
-For the 2022 season the Mid-Chatham Strait management area opened at a GHL of 7,500 lbs and for the 2023 season at a GHL of 8,250 lbs.
+For the 2022 season the Mid-Chatham Strait management area opened at a GHL of 7,500 lbs.

-Figure 30.-Commercial GKC fishery harvest from the Mid-Chatham Strait management area.
+Figure 22.-Commercial GKC fishery harvest from the Mid-Chatham Strait management area.
 Dots represents the GHL in a given season (2000-Present).